Fashion Scrub Depot dresses for success with the Florida SBDC of Pinellas County

 “They have really assisted in the growth of my business,” Baker said.
 I had never done any marketing before.
 I was running the business through word of mouth.
 It was time for me to get outside of the box.”

-Yolanda Cowart, a certified business consultant at the FSBDC at PCED, said she saw the potential in Baker right away.
+Yolanda Goodloe, a certified business consultant at the FSBDC at PCED, said she saw the potential in Baker right away.

-Along with assisting in developing a marketing plan, Cowart has also helped Baker obtain two certifications — woman-minority-owned business and small business enterprise.
+Along with assisting in developing a marketing plan, Goodloe has also helped Baker obtain two certifications — woman-minority-owned business and small business enterprise.

 “I was surprised how fast it was to get the WBE certification,” Baker said.
 “I was told that it was going to take years.
 I followed the directions Yolanda sent me and got the certification in three weeks. “